-Jan Moeyaert (Ghent, 1981) took his first musical steps by singing and playing organ.
-Until 1995, he was a boy chorister and soloist, and in 1999 he received a medal for organ with greatest distinction and became a laureate in the national ‘Axion Classics’ music competition.
+Jan Moeyaert (Ghent, 1981) took his first musical steps by as a member of the Flanders Boys Choir.
+In 1999 he received a medal for organ with greatest distinction and became a laureate in the national ‘Axion Classics’ music competition.

 He studied musicology at the universities of Leuven (B) and London (UK).
 In London, he intensively took part in the English choral tradition, both as a singer and as an organist.
-After university, he studied at the Royal Music Conservatory of Brussels for piano, organ, harpsichord, and music theory, and he also followed masterclasses for fortepiano and accompaniment.
+After university, he studied piano, organ, harpsichord and music theory at the Royal Music Conservatory of Brussels, and he also followed masterclasses for fortepiano and accompaniment.

 In 2000, Jan became a laureate of the Aquarius competition for young composers.
 He composes mostly for the Brussels Chamber Choir.
-He is occasionally commissioned, recently in Armenia, Germany, Canada and Peru.
+He is occasionally commissioned, recently in Armenia, Germany, and Canada.
 His music was also performed in the U.K., the U.S., Canada, the Netherlands, Italy, Indonesia and Latin America.